SportsFigures: Production

 The show was written by A. Dean Bell and directed by Bell, Eric Rosenthal and Kim Nye Zeiss with Holly Faison as associate producer.
 The program's original educational consultant was Richard Rusczyk.
 After 1996 the show was written and directed exclusively by Bell at Black Canyon Productions and in 1997 Bell became executive producer along with Holly Faison.
 At this point the show moved to Highland Productions with JC Chmiel and Don Wells as co-executive producers and Peter Brancazio as educational consultant.
-Bell and Faison then formed New York-based Factory Films Inc. which produced the show from 1999-2007 in association with ESPN.
+Bell and Faison then formed New York-based Factory Films Inc. which produced the show from 1999 to 2007 in association with ESPN.
 Noted science educator Arthur Eisenkraft consulted the show from 1999 – 2007.
-The supervising producer at ESPN from 1995 - 2005 was Dennis Deninger and Dave Miller for 2005-2007.
+The supervising producer at ESPN from 1995 - 2005 was Dennis Deninger and Dave Miller for 2005–2007.

 The series aired on ESPN2 and then aired on ESPN Classic in reruns.

 SportsFigures is broadcast as part of Cable in the Classroom.
 Cable in the Classroom is an industry initiative to air commercial-free educational programming in the late night hours which schools can tape and use with relaxed copyright regulation.
 Free teachers guides and lesson plans also accompany the shows.
 In 1999 ESPN together with the Go Network distributed 18,000 7 half-hour boxed sets of “ESPN SportsFigures” free to high schools across the USA.
 The event was announced at a reception for “ESPN SportsFigures” in the US Capitol hosted by Senator Trent Lott.
 Today, the program has been placed on YouTube by educators and is still used in schools across the country.